 You can use that directory to find specific meetings that are right for you.

 In Anaheim, California, police officers are on the front lines of the addiction issue.
-According to a brochure about the Drug Free Anaheim project, people who need help for an addiction issue can walk into the police station or call a project coordinator and ask for help.
+According to a brochure about the Drug-Free Anaheim project, people who need help with an addiction issue can walk into the police station or call a project coordinator and ask for help.
 They will be screened and then placed in an appropriate level of care.
 Nearly all kinds of care are available through this program, and there is no mention of the need to pay for care.
 You could ask for help from a police officer and be enrolled in inpatient addiction care within hours.
 If you live in Anaheim, this could be an amazing opportunity.

 In Anne Arundel County in Maryland, a similar program is running, but this county utilizes fire departments as well as police stations.
 According to The Washington Post, experts thought about five people per week would use the program to ask for help, but about three times as many people have used the program.
 Anyone living in this county can walk into a fire station or police department and ask for help, and that person will get referred to the right kind of care.
 Coordinators with the program will also help to remove barriers to treatment, such as voiding arrest warrants.
 There is no charge to use the program and no need to make an appointment.
 You can simply walk in and get the care you need.